-With Lewis Hamilton having coasted to another Formula 1 title, we’ve taken a detailed look at how he ranks against the sport’s legends and what he needs to do to be considered the greatest driver of all time.
+With Lewis Hamilton having coasted to another Formula 1 title in 2020, we have taken a detailed look at how he ranks against the sport’s legends and whether he can be considered the greatest driver of all time.

 In terms of racing success the argument is clearly in his favour.
 Hamilton has more race wins than any other driver and surpassed the previous record holder Michael Schumacher’s tally at a much younger age.

 He has also smashed the record for podium finishes and is already 10 clear of the previous highest total, which was also held by Schumacher.

 One driver could yet surpass him: Sebastian Vettel.
 An explosive start to his F1 career saw him achieve far more by his mid-20s than either Hamilton or Schumacher.

 While the German’s career stalled somewhat after his fourth world championship, he is still roughly on a par with Hamilton at the same age and could therefore challenge the English driver’s dominance if he can rediscover his previous form.